 Catalyst Fund Managers has identified specific potential conflicts of interest in relation to its activities.
 These may be encountered by Catalyst Fund Managers or its associates when they deliver their services to clients.
 For each situation, Catalyst Fund Managers has analysed whether the risk is actual or potential for one or more of its clients.
 To handle potential or actual conflict of interest situations, Catalyst Fund Managers may:

-- Conduct the transaction while, given the conflict of interest generated by it, implementing procedures that enable appropriate management of the situation in order to avoid damaging the interests of the client in question
+- Conduct the transaction while, given the conflict of interest generated by it, implementing procedures that enable appropriate management of the situation to avoid damaging the interests of the client in question

 - Avoid conducting the transaction that would potentially generate a conflict of interest

-- Inform the client in the event that certain conflicts of interest cannot be properly handled and communicate the necessary information about the type and origin of the conflict of interest to the client, so that the client can make a fully informed decision regarding the proposed transaction.
+- Inform the client if certain conflicts of interest cannot be properly handled and communicate the necessary information about the type and origin of the conflict of interest to the client, so that the client can make a fully informed decision regarding the proposed transaction.

 Catalyst Fund Managers has established a management policy for conflicts of interest enabling it to prevent potential conflicts of interest, manage actual conflicts of interest and communicating them effectively to clients.
 This policy is based on a system of prevention, detection, management, communication and recording conflicts of interest.